fadion/aria/README.md

 let age = 40
 ```

 Once declared, a variable is locked to that value and can't be changed.
 You guessed it right, they're immutable!
-We could argue all day, but immutability makes for safier code.
+We could argue all day, but immutability advocates for safier code.
+It isn't that hard to pass a modified value to a new variable, isn't it?

 Variables have to start with an alphabetic character and then continue either with alphanumeric, underscores, question mark or exclamation mark.

 As anything is an expression, except for variable declaration, there are some pretty funny consequences.
 Everything can be passed to a variable as a value, even block statements like Ifs or Fors: